ShivamVadalia/FastAPI_Library_Management_System/README.md

   uvicorn main:app --reload
   ```

+The FastAPI application should now be accessible at http://localhost:8000 on your local machine.
+Use http://localhost:8000/docs for checking the API usage.

 ### 2)Running app as a container on Docker
 I have pushed the docker image to the docker hub and you can pull it using below given scripts: